Tell us about some of your career highlights.

 thought-leader commentary

-by the BBC, appearing on
+by the BBC and ITV, appearing on

-BBC Radio, BBC News and BBC One’s Sunday Politics
+ITV News, BBC Radio, BBC News and BBC One’s Sunday Politics

 to discuss topical data protection, data security and big data issues.